 Or write in to discuss or ask any advice on any subject in Endodontics.

-I am delighted to inform you that another Microsurgical Endodontic course will be held on 17/18th June 2019 in Manchester
+I am delighted to inform you that another Microsurgical Endodontic course will be held on 23rd and 24th November 2020 in Manchester

 Please click on to find out more details.
 This should be a most informative and clinical-put-into-practice ever course yet.
 This is a 2 day intensive and thorough knowledge-filled and practical hands-on course.
 The instruments for each delegate will be comprehensive and appropiate.
 The delegates are invited and encouraged to ask their nurses to join for the second day practical to help assist and become accustomed to the surgery technique.
 Please fill in the questionaire to register your interest.